Jyoti (TV series)

-The series is based on a real life incident of a person close to the writer Purnendu Shekhar.
+The series is based on a real-life incident of a person close to the writer Purnendu Shekhar.

 Plot

 Jyoti tells the story of the eldest daughter of her family — the only person working and sacrificing her own dreams and ambitions to fulfill others.

+She do two jobs simultaneously one is in Shishumangal Anathalaya and the other in Kathak Dance Academy as a Dance teacher.

-When she finally finds her Prince Charming, it turns out he has an affair with her younger sister Sushma.
-When Jyoti is finally getting back up on her feet, fate intrudes again and it turns out that Sushma isn't her real sister.
+When she finally finds her Prince Charming Brij, it turns out he has an affair with her younger sister Sushma.
+When Jyoti is finally getting back on her feet, fate intrudes again and it turns out that Sushma and Sandeep is not her real siblings.